top of page

 The USA Hockey Team was made up of college kids.
 At the time, the Americans still held firm to the notion that its athletes should be amateurs.
 At best, these kids were scrappy.
 They were a "blue-collar, lunch-pail" group of guys.
 They had to make do with what they had available to them.
 Not much more than paupers.

 It was a time when the United States was down on its luck.
-There was an energy crisis followed by a recession.
+There was an energy crisis which was followed by a recession.
 Fifty-two Americans were being held hostage in Iran.
 American flags were burned.
 Trauma from the Vietnam War lingered.
 The Cold War raged on.
 And it kind of felt like the Russians were winning.

 Against all odds, when the USA Hockey team took the ice on February 22, 1980, in Lake Placid, NY, the Americans held off the Soviets in the third period to win the game and advance to the Gold medal game against the Finns two days later.
 It was inconceivable that this would happen.